 The OCLTA has various long-term outstanding contracts that extend over several years and rely on future years' revenues.
-Total commitments at June 30, 2018, were \$1,262,682, the majority of which relate to the expansion of Orange County's freeway and road systems, grade separation projects, and the engineering of a rapid connection fixed guideway transit system.
+Total commitments at June 30, 2019, were \$1,150,140, the majority of which relate to the expansion of Orange County's freeway and road systems.